Congdinh1801/yolov5forFLIRdataset/README.md

 ```

 ## Copy data.yaml and custom_yolov5s.yaml
-Copy data.yaml and put it in ./yolov5
+Edit data.yaml where you need to change /home/user/ to whatever path you have on your local machine and put it in ./yolov5

 Copy custom_yolov5s.yaml and put it in ./yolov5/models